ronaldramrod93/terraform-modules/gcp/gcs/README.md

 # GCS Terraform Module

-This is the `gcs` module of the `roka_pf_tf-modules` project.
-This module is responsible for creating and managing Google Cloud Storage (GCS) resources.
+This module is responsible for creating and managing Google Cloud Storage (GCS) buckets.

 ## Usage

-### Using Terragrunt module
+### Using with Terragrunt

-In order to use this module with terragrunt, please refer to https://github.com/ronaldramrod93/roka_pf_tg-modules/tree/main/gcs, where you will find real examples.
+In order to use this module with terragrunt, please refer to https://github.com/ronaldramrod93/terragrunt-modules/tree/main/gcp/gcs, where you will find real examples.

 ### Using Terraform module